-Since May 2013, the I-94 immigration form has been generated electronically.
-Therefore, travelers entering the United States with a visa by air or sea no longer have to fill out the I-94 form at the border.
-Upon entry travelers need only show their passport (and U.S. visa) as well as possibly other documents to the border officer depending on the visa category.
-Data is collected by scanning the passport, and it is electronically transmitted to the system maintained by the U.S. authorities.
+Therefore, non-US citizens entering the United States by air or sea no longer need to fill out a paper I-94 form at the border or on the airplane/ship in advance.
+Upon entry, only the passport (incl.
+US visa) and, if applicable, other documents depending on the visa category must be presented to the border officials.
+The data entry is then done by scanning the passport and is electronically recorded in the system of the U.S. authorities.

 Persons entering the country with a US visa or under the Visa Waiver Program (ESTA approval) can then access the electronic form of the entry form on the official I-94 website immediately after crossing the border.
 There, the current I-94 can be viewed on the Internet using the passport data after entry has been completed.
 The USCIS / CBP store all relevant information on the residence status at this point:

 We recommend that all travelers check the information on this website and print out the form immediately after entering the USA.

 In parallel with the electronic collection of data via the I-94 form, all foreign persons entering the US generally also receive a stamp in their passport, which in turn is